AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/mutations/place-order.md

 -  Set the payment method
 -  For guest customers, assign an email to the cart

+As of Commerce 2.4.7, the PlaceOrderOutput object can contain orderV2, which contains full details about the order.

 <InlineAlert variant="info" slots="text" />

 The `placeOrder` mutation runs asynchronously if the `AsyncOrder` module has been enabled.
 By default, the mutation runs synchronously.
 [Asynchronous order placement](https://experienceleague.adobe.com/docs/commerce-operations/performance-best-practices/high-throughput-order-processing.html#asynchronous-order-placement) describes the benefits of enabling the module.